 The directory structure in CTS v1 tests looks like this:

 cts/ tests/ tests/ package-name/ Android.mk AndroidManifest.xml src/ android/ package-name/ SampleDeviceActivity.java cts/ SampleDeviceTest.java

-For Android 7.0 and later, use CTS v2.
-For details, see the sample test in AOSP.
+For Android 7.0 or higher, use CTS v2.
+For details, see the sample test in Android Open Source Project (AOSP).

 The CTS v2 directory structure looks like this: